What is Atenolol?

 • This medicine may even cause dizziness.
 Cannabis and alcohol may potentially cause vertigo.

-• Until you are certain that you can do it safely, avoid operating machinery, driving, and doing anything else that requires alertness.
+• Until you are sure that you can do it safely, avoid operating machinery, driving, and doing anything else that requires alertness.

 How to take Atenolol?

-• Atenolol, available as tablets, is typically taken once or twice daily.
+• Atenolol, available as a tablet, is typically taken once or twice daily.
 Maintain a consistent timing to prevent confusion.

 • Follow the prescription label instructions precisely.
 It helps control high blood pressure and angina but doesn't cure them.